theupdateframework/taps/tap14.md

 top-level targets metadata using the new TUF specification version and places these metadata files in the directory.
 The root file should be signed by the new root keys listed in the file.
-A digest of the signed root metadata, along with the new supported version numver  will then be added to the `supported_versions` field in a new root metadata file for all previously supported specififcation versions.
+A digest of the signed root metadata, along with the new supported version number  will then be added to the `supported_versions` field in a new root metadata file for all previously supported specififcation versions.
 Clients will now be able to use the new metadata files once their TUF specification versions are also updated.
 After an update to version 2.0.0, the repository